Withholding Tax: Sale of Australian Property : FRCGW

 - The legislation is structured such that unless you arrange a "clearance certificate" from the ATO, FRCGW must be remitted to the ATO on sale by the purchaser.
 So, the default situation is that FRCGW will apply if the property vendor does nothing.
 Clearance certificates are valid for 12 months and can be used by the same vendor for the sale of multiple properties while valid.

-- Where there are multiple purchasers or vendors it is the aggregate value of the property that will determine whether FRCGW will apply and the amount payable.
+- Where there are multiple purchasers or vendors it is the aggregate value of the property that will determine whether FRCGW will apply - regardless of whether some part owners of the property may also be tax residents.
+FRCGW will only be payable in relation to that portion value of the property owned by a non-resident, but conveyancers should seek and require tax advice in all but the most standard of situations.
 Each vendor, including joint tenants separately, will need to provide separate certificates of clearance.

 - The clearance certificate application can be completed by either the vendor, or their authorised agents - such as a solicitor or tax agent, but not by a conveyancer.
 Note that sellers need to provide a valid clearance certificate on or before the settlement of the transaction.

 Where the vendor is automatically assessed as an Australian resident, a clearance certificate will be issued electronically within days of the application being submitted.
 But, if there are data irregularities or exceptions, some manual processing may be required and the clearance certificate is expected to be provided within 14–28 days.